cropgeeks/hpc-help/slurm-policy.rst

 Although ``gruffalo`` can automatically manage and prioritise jobs well - most of the time - you still need to ensure sensible job-allocation requests are made.

-Try to avoid submitting jobs that lock out too much of the cluster at once, either by using too many slots simultaneously for an excessive amount of time, or by requesting resources far beyond those actually used (eg asking for 16 slots for a process that only uses 1 for the majority of its runtime, or 100GB of memory for a job that only uses a fraction of that).
+Try to avoid submitting jobs that lock out too much of the cluster at once, either by using too many CPUs simultaneously for an excessive amount of time, or by requesting resources far beyond those actually used (eg asking for 16 CPUs for a process that only uses one for the majority of its runtime, or 100 GB of memory for a job that only uses a fraction of that).
 Over-allocation of resources negativily affects both other users and additional jobs of your own.

-However, if you under-allocate, the cluster will kill jobs that go beyond their requested allocation, eg, if you ask for 4 cores but use 8, your job will be killed.
-It may therefore be tempting to just over-allocate everything for every job, asking for all the CPUs or all the memory, but this is easily spotted and we'll take action if we notice user jobs requesting all resources but not using them.
+However, if you under-allocate on memory, the cluster will kill jobs that try to go beyond their requested allocation.
+It may therefore be tempting to just over-allocate everything for every job, asking for all the CPUs or all the memory, but this is easily spotted and we'll take action if we notice your jobs continually requesting resources significantly beyond what they're using.
 It may just take a little trial and error until you get confortable with how much to request for a given job or data set.